IskDava/Compare-Faces/README.md

 ### Desciption

-This is **classification network**, so it can say is there a face or something else (not face).
+This is **classification network**, so it can tell if there is a face or something else (not face).
 It is trained and validated on about 200k images of human faces from [VGGFace2](https://www.kaggle.com/datasets/hearfool/vggface2) and [WIDER FACE](https://shuoyang1213.me/WIDERFACE/).

 ### Examples